Strasbourg Cathedral: 20th–21st century

 In October 1988, when the city celebrated its 2,000th anniversary (as the first official mention of Argentoratum dates from 12 BC), pope John Paul II visited and celebrated mass in the cathedral.
 The bishopric of Strasbourg had been elevated to the rank of archbishopric a few months before, in June 1988.

 In 2000, an Al-Qaeda plot to bomb the adjacent Christmas market was prevented by French and German police.

-The restoration of the tower was completed in 2006, and in 2014 a new campaign of restoration was begun on the south transept.
+The restoration of the tower was completed in 2006, and in 2014 a new campaign of restoration begun on the south transept.

 Exterior

-The West Front
+The west front

-The west front or façade, the main entrance of the cathedral, is a relatively late addition, constructed between 1277 and 1490.
+The west front or façade, the main entrance of the cathedral, is a relatively late addition, constructed between 1275 and 1399.
 The façade is supported and divided vertically by four narrow buttresses, each decorated with sculpture.
 It rises in three levels; the portals on the ground level; the level of the rose window above them, and the top level, with a balustrade.
 The rose window, with a rayonnant Gothic design, is fourteen metres in diameter and was finished in 1345.
 The pointed gable over the central portal, decorated with a sculpture of the Virgin Mary and child, reaches up into the space in front of the rose window.
 A gallery of statues of the Apostles, each in his own arch, is placed above the rose window.

 The west front takes its distinctive appearance and sense of verticality from the dense network of lacelike pointed gables, pinnacles and tall, slender columns that cover it.
 The columns are purely decorative, and are so thin they are compared to the strings of a harp.
 The visual effect of the façade is enhanced by its unusual darkish red stone.